Connect with others who understand.

 Diagnosis and Treatment of Swollen Lymph Nodes

 Your doctor will use your medical history, a physical exam, and the results of several tests to determine the cause of the swelling in your lymph nodes.
-Some of the tests they may use include:
+Some tests they may use include:

 • Blood tests — A complete blood count may be used to measure the number of each blood cell type in your blood.